IT 116: Introduction to Scripting

 4. Remove the print statement inside the for loop.

-Use the formula above to calculate the miles value and store it in the variable miles.
+Use the formula above to calculate the centimeters value and store it in the variable cm.

 Run the script.